codahale/veil-go/README.md

 #### `veil.hpke`

-`veil.hpke` implements multi-recipient hybrid public key encryption using `veil.kem`.
-Messages are encrypted with a random DEK, and the DEK and a MAC of the ciphertext are encapsulated in footers with `veil.kem`.
+`veil.hpke` implements multi-recipient hybrid public key encryption using `veil.homqv`.
+Messages are encrypted with a random DEK, and the DEK and a MAC of the ciphertext are encapsulated in footers with `veil.homqv`.
 Random padding can be prepended to the footers to obscure the actual message length, and a `veil.schnorr` signature keyed with the DEK of the encrypted footers is appended to the end.